IndieView with Moses Siregar, author of, The Black God’s War

 I’m reading The Black God’s War right now.
 It’s a tight, sweeping story.
 If you life epic fantasy, do yourself a favor, and click on one of the buy links above.

-6 responses to “IndieView with Moses Siregar, author of, The Black God’s War
+6 thoughts on “IndieView with Moses Siregar, author of, The Black God’s War